Raveleijn: Show

+Plot summary

 The show starts with the father of the Woudenberg family, walking among the visitor seats saying he has lost his children.
 After that the main show starts, four of the Children (Thomas, Maurits, Emma and Lisa) walk up to the gate of Ravelin, read the text on the gate, and walk through it.
 They emerge again, now older, on horses and in armour.
 They meet up with their younger brother Joost, who says he had discovered the gate before them.

 Countess Halina warns them that a falcon is coming, announcing the arrival of the evil count Olaf Grafhart.
 The count emerges from the water and asks what they are doing in his city.
 Thomas, the oldest brother, says they are here to free the people of Ravelin of his rule.
 The count calls his guards, and when Halina stands up for the siblings, he makes her disappear.
 A fight ensues.

 When the siblings emerge victorious, count Olaf calls on his Draconicon, which emerges from the foliage.
 Thomas calls on his brothers and sisters to make use of their elemental powers, which they got from their weapons.
 After Draconicon is defeated, the siblings surround count Olaf and Countess Halina is returned.
 The count is driven back into the water by Halina, and disappears.
 The siblings go back through the gate, and emerge again in their normal clothes.
 Here they are also reunited with their dad, and the show ends.